skip to main content

 He had previously described the use of Covid-19 vaccines in children as a "crime against humanity".

-The allegations also relate to comments he made at a rally in 2020 when he was accused of failing to wear a facemask and observe social distancing.
+The allegations against him also relate to comments he made at a rally in 2020 when he was accused of failing to wear a facemask and observe social distancing.

 Dr de Brun, who ran a family practice in Rush in north Co Dublin, rose to prominence online due to his outspoken criticism of the State's handling of the pandemic.